 Georgia's family, along with friends in the medical community, researched Georgia’s condition.
-Everyone they spoke with recommended Yoav Dori, MD, PhD, a cardiologist and Director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia (CHOP).
+Everyone they spoke with recommended Yoav Dori, MD, PhD, a cardiologist and Director of the Jill and Mark Fishman Center for Lymphatic Disorders at Children’s Hospital of Philadelphia (CHOP).
 The center developed an innovative procedure for imaging and shutting down lymphatic leaks.

 “The experts told us Dr. Dori was the only person in the country who could handle this.”

 The family reached out to the Cardiac Center Nurse Navigators at CHOP who connected with the transport team.
-After reviewing Georgia’s records and imaging, Erin Pinto, MSN, RN, a nurse practitioner in the Center for Lymphatic Imaging and Interventions, and the Lymphatics team advised the medical team in Montana of how to care for Georgia until the transfer could be finalized.
+After reviewing Georgia’s records and imaging, Erin Pinto, MSN, RN, a nurse practitioner in the Jill and Mark Fishman Center for Lymphatic Disorders, and the Lymphatics team advised the medical team in Montana of how to care for Georgia until the transfer could be finalized.

 Air transport to Philadelphia